 Henry David Thoreau urged for a more sedated walk through nature.
 He believed walking can be a spiritual endeavor undertaken for one’s own sake rather than a single serving utility for transportation or physical exercise.
 We should all saunter through the woods, over the hills, and fields with the mindset of doing nothing more than being there, present in the moment and enjoying it.
 And in doing so, we may learn to saunter through life just as casually.
 When was the last time you walked without any destination in mind?

-The leisurely strolls through a forest may seem unproductive to a man of business but to those who know the value of health and well-being, it’s the smartest investment we can make.
-But what’s more is how walking can turn up more tricks than just physical fitness and a balanced spirit.
+The leisurely strolls through a forest may seem unproductive to a man of business but to those who know the true value of health and well-being, it’s the smartest investment we can make.
+But what’s more, walking can turn up more tricks than just physical fitness and a balanced spirit.

 The Daily Routine of Genius